 Sienna had worked in modelling before becoming an actress.
 She was selected for the Pirelli Calendar (2003) and modelled for Coca-Cola, Pepe Jeans London, and Hugo Boss.
 She has also contributed to the medical corps for the Democratic Republic of Congo, as an ambassador, blogging about her travelling experiences.

 She has seen certain rebel groups in place, from nearby Rwanda, that government troops have been protecting the area from.
 She found this picture confusing: beauty and conflict are residing side-by-side.
-It’s not confusing, that is just the way of life in DRC because of longstanding sectarian violence, mixed with a feeling of shock helplessness that aims to suck all the feeling out of you, to be strong within, and a sudden dangerous uprising, or perhaps even a better antidote to all of the scars.
+It’s not confusing, that is just the way of life in DRC because of longstanding sectarian violence, mixed with a feeling of shock helplessness that aims to suck all the feeling out of you to be strong within and have a sudden dangerous uprising or perhaps even act as a better antidote to all of the scars.